 In short, the Smart Chargepoint regulations are aimed at reducing the demand that EV charging puts on the grid by utilising smart functionality to ensure that the vehicle is being charged at a time of reduced grid demand (usually at off-peak times) and that the charge points can send and receive data and also be able to respond to such data to change the rate or time that electricity flows through the charging point.
 Any ChargePoint installed in a domestic or workplace environment (or any existing ChargePoint being replaced) must feature such smart functionality, otherwise, the installing party can be liable for a fine of up to £10,000.

 For the ChargePoint owner/user, these improvements will be hugely beneficial, ensuring that the charging of vehicles is performed in the most cost-effective manner.
 It is important to point out however that the user is not currently legally required to adhere to the smart settings of the ChargePoint and can override them if so desired.

 The final part of the regulations relating to the data security of the ChargePoints will come into effect from 30th December 2022 and states that data sent to and from the ChargePoint must be encrypted and have safety-critical functions as well as cybersecurity processes in place to send notifications in the event of cyber attacks.

-Vassallo Associates can advise on all aspects of business processes, information security and cybersecurity as well as environmental and energy management systems.
+Vassallo Associates can advise on all aspects of business processes and information security as well as environmental and energy management systems.

 Contact us today for a free, no-obligation assessment of how we can assist you.